-You get purchase protection.
 Credit cards come with a number of perks, including purchase protection, which will replace your purchase if it’s damaged or stolen.
 The catch is that you have to use your credit card to get the benefit.
 Using your credit card for everything automatically gives you purchase protection for all your purchases.

 Federal law gives you the right to dispute credit card billing errors, in writing, and to withhold payment for the amount you’ve disputed while the credit card issuer does an investigation.
 You don’t get the same benefit when you use your debit card.
 Instead, the money will have already been deducted from your bank account and you’ll have to hope for a refund to get your money back.

 How to Make It Work

 Paying for everything with a credit card works best when you use only one credit card rather than spreading your transactions across multiple credit cards.
 That way you only have to worry about paying off one credit card balance rather than more than one.